The post-divorce parent-teacher conference

 After a divorce the family relationship becomes an evolution, shifting and adapting as you learn new roles and communication techniques with your ex-partner, now co-parent.
 It’s a challenge that’s different with each personality and parenting arrangement but for the most part you and your child are a separate entity than when your child is with your former partner.

-You have your system, he has his.
+You have your system, he/she has theirs.
 They overlap in a Venn diagram where a few events bring everyone into the same place.

 Like the parent-teacher conference.